 What form(s) does this medication come in?

-Each yellow, round, film-coated, biconvex tablet, debossed with "2.5" on one side and plain on the other, contains letrozole 2.5 mg.
+Each yellow, round, film-coated, biconvex tablet, debossed with "2.5" on one side and plain on the other, contains 2.5 mg of letrozole.
 Nonmedicinal ingredients: FD&C Yellow No. 6 Aluminium Lake, magnesium stearate, polyethylene glycol, polyvinyl alcohol, silicified microcrystalline cellulose, sodium starch glycollate, talc, titanium dioxide, and yellow iron oxide.